In the beginning

 Will Putz was the first inductee into the Saskatchewan Safety Hall of Fame in February 2009.
 He worked tirelessly as a safety champion throughout his career.
-He began working with the Saskatchewan Safety Council in 1994 as a contract instructor and became a full time member of the Council staff in 1996.
-During his time at the Saskatchewan Safety Council, he served in several positions including Occupational Safety Coordinator, Occoupational Safety Manager and Manager of Special Projects.
+He began working with the Saskatchewan Safety Council in 1994 as a contract instructor and became a full-time member of the Council staff in 1996.
+During his time at the Saskatchewan Safety Council, he served in several positions including Occupational Safety Coordinator, Occupational Safety Manager and Manager of Special Projects.

 One of his primary duties during his time at the Safety Council was Coordinating the annual Industrial Safety Seminar from 1996 to 2011.
-Through this time the annual Industrial Safety Seminar grew in scope and size to become one fo the premier safety events in western Canada
+Through this time the annual Industrial Safety Seminar grew in scope and size to become one of the premier safety events in western Canada.

-Throughout his safety career spanning over 22 years, Putz signficantly contributed to many areas of safety beyond the Seminars, including Fire Control School, First Aid, CPR, Defensive Driving, Forklift Training, the Workplace Hazardous Materials Information System, the Transporation of Dangerous Goods system, Collision Avoidance, Incident Investigation, and Basic Occupational Health and Safety, responsible for training over ten thousand parcicipants.
+Throughout his safety career spanning over 22 years, Putz significantly contributed to many areas of safety beyond the Seminars, including the Fire Control School, First Aid, CPR, Defensive Driving, Forklift Training, the Workplace Hazardous Materials Information System, Transportation of Dangerous Goods, Collision Avoidance, Incident Investigation and Basic Occupational Health and Safety, responsible for training over ten thousand participants.

-His volunteer activities have included managing the Central Registration and Inquiry Bureau and delivering a variety of Emergency Services training courses for Canadian Red Cross Society.
-He served as Charter President for Regina Food for Learning Inc and was a Board Member of Regina Education and Action on Child Hunger (REACH).
+His volunteer activities have included managing the Central Registration and Inquiry Bureau and delivering a variety of Emergency Services training courses for the Canadian Red Cross Society.
+He served as Charter President for Regina Food for Learning Inc. and was a Board member of Regina Education and action on Child Hunger (REACH).
 He was a member of the Board of Directors for the South Saskatchewan Chapter of the Canadian Society of Safety Engineering for 11 years and a member of the North American Occupational Safety and Health Week Provincial Planning Committee and the Saskatchewan Joint Industry Committee.